WTJZ (AM)

-WTJZ (1110 kHz) is a commercial AM radio station licensed to Norfolk, Virginia, United States, and serving Hampton Roads.
-The station is owned and operated by Delmarva Educational Association.
-Branded as "Praise 104.9", it airs an urban gospel radio format.
+WTJZ (1110 AM) was a commercial radio station licensed to Norfolk, Virginia, United States, and served Hampton Roads, operating during the daytime hours only.
+The station was owned by Delmarva Educational Association.
+Branded as "Praise 104.9", it aired an urban gospel format.

-WTJZ is a daytimer station, which operates with a power at 50,000 watts, the maximum allowed for U.S. AM stations.
-1110 AM is a clear channel frequency, with protected nighttime coverage for Class A stations WBT Charlotte and KFAB Omaha, so WTJZ must go off the air at night.
-Programming is carried around the clock on two FM translators: W285FM in Hampton on 104.9 MHz, and W223CT in Norfolk on 92.5 MHz.
+WTJZ was relayed around the clock over two FM translators: W285FM in Hampton on 104.9 MHz, and W223CT in Norfolk on 92.5 MHz.

 History

-On May 25, 1966, James River Broadcasting Corporation applied to the Federal Communications Commission to start a new radio station licensed to Norfolk on 1110 kHz.
+On May 25, 1966, James River Broadcasting Corporation applied to the Federal Communications Commission (FCC) to start a new radio station licensed to Norfolk on 1110 kHz.
 It would be a daytimer, transmitting with 50,000 watts.
 It was not granted until 1972 because it competed with applications for two daytime-only stations at Williamsburg and Suffolk.
 It would be nearly four more years before the station began broadcasting as WZAM on April 6, 1976.
 The original owner was the Benns family, which also started WMYK (94.1 FM) in Elizabeth City, North Carolina.
 The two stations shared some programming—the AM simulcast the FM in drive time, essentially as a promotional tool.

 When the pair offered to pay listeners for recording listenership in their Arbitron diaries in 1981, the ratings agency responded by delisting WZAM, WMYK, and a Benns-owned station in Chattanooga, Tennessee, that conducted the same practice from the ratings books; it was the first time Arbitron had delisted stations from ratings surveys in two years.

 After being rock stations since their launch, the Benns flipped both stations to urban contemporary in 1984, citing "disastrous" ratings.

 In 1988, the station was acquired by Nova Broadcasting, which retained the gospel format but sought to give it "FM standards" and be more competitive.
 The shareholders in Nova, Steven Brisker and Randy Gurekis, split ways in 1989, with Brisker retaining WZAM and WCTG in Columbia, South Carolina.
 The FCC fined WZAM $7,900 in 1991 for a litany of technical violations, most notably broadcasting after sunset and causing interference to other stations on the frequency.